kira-96/ecmccfg/hugo/content/manual/motion_cfg/axisYaml.md

 - [softlimits](#softlimits)
 - [monitoring](#monitoring)

-Each sections provides an example, the optional keys are commented.
+Each section provides an example, the optional keys are commented.

 ***